The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 Option 2 — Battleship Wisconsin Exterior Walk-By (20–25 min)

-Best for: Military and history interest
+Top for: Military and history interest

 What you do: Walk 8 minutes along the waterfront to Nauticus.
 Skip the museum admission.
 Walk the perimeter of the USS Wisconsin from the dock — you can see the full hull, the 16-inch guns, and the superstructure without paying.
 Walk back.